Unicorn (English band)

 Unicorn were an English country rock band, notable for their association with David Gilmour of Pink Floyd from 1973.

+History

 1963–1972

 Although Unicorn didn't release their first album until 1971, most of the group had been playing together since 1963 under various band names, including The Senders, The Pink Bears, The Late Edition, The Late, and Late.
 They started as a beat group and focused on playing covers of bands like The Beatles, The Searchers and The Hollies but began writing their own material from 1967, with Ken Baker as the songwriter.

 In the early years they also found work backing other singers, including Sue and Sunny.
 After recording a number of their songs in 1967 they got a month-long residency at the Carousel Club in Copenhagen and then nine months touring as Billy J. Kramer's backing band.